 Pavel Zaitsev

-Vice-President and Commercial Director at Rostelecom
+Senior Vice-President at Rostelecom

 EPEG is a system that has brought together a diverse range